-Today Lombard is the CEO of ESPAfrika, the Cape-based company responsible for the largest jazz multi-event in the southern hemisphere, the North Sea Jazz Festival.
+Lombard is the CEO of ESPAfrika, which he founded in 1997.
+The Cape-based company is responsible for the largest jazz multi-event in the southern hemisphere, the North Sea Jazz Festival.